jriguera/packer-rpibuilder-vagrant/README.md

 `./build.sh`

-When the vm is built, it will be uploaded to vagrant cloud and it will be exported as Vagrant box to `builds` folder, you can alreayd test it with `vagrant up` (have a look at the `vagrantfile`).
+When the vm is built, it will be exported as Vagrant box to `builds` folder, you can already test it direclty with `vagrant up` (have a look at the `vagrantfile`).

+The build script can also upload the vm to VagrantCloud if `upload` argument is provided and a proper enviornment variable is defined.

 For usage have a look to https://github.com/jriguera/raspbian-cloud